 The waterways of the Bellingen Shire are highly valued by the local community as they they support many activities, such as recreation and supplementary drinking water.
 There is therefore a strong community interest in monitoring and improving the water quality and riparian health.

 Ongoing water quality data is important for monitoring the rivers’ health, identifying priority areas for management actions and educating the community on how to reduce the impact they may be having on their environment.

 What We Do

 Scientists from OEH carry out a comprehensive bi-annual water quality and macroinvertebrate survey, and assist with data analysis and interpretation.

 How it all Began

-In late 2016, following a request from OzGREEN, the Office of Environment & Heritage (OEH) in association with the Saving our Species program, started the motion to design a community driven citizen science project.
-It was quickly apparent that the project will be long-term and needed a model which can sustain itself past any funding periods.
+In late 2016, following a request from OzGREEN, the Office of Environment & Heritage (OEH) in association with Saving our Species program, started the motion to design a community driven citizen science project.
+It was quickly apparent that long-term monitoring was required, using a model that could sustain itself beyond individual funding cycles.
 To achieve this, it was important to work together collaboratively with the groups and agencies in the area and, leverage expertise and available resources.

 Bellingen Riverwatch is an initiative of OzGREEN and The Office of Environment & Heritage in partnership with Bellingen Shire Council, NSW Waterwatch, Western Sydney University, Taronga Zoo Sydney, Bellinger Landcare, Earthwatch Institute, Eco Logical Australia, North Coast Local Land Services and Jaliigirr Biodiversity Alliance.
 Learn more